Rumours of a HeroMar 31, 2019

-It’s a first person 'bystander' narrative concerning a mysterious acquaintance, replete with puzzled admiration, with rumours as clues on the trail of charisma.
-By charisma - I mean the sound of a life better lived in another room.
+The mystique of the elusive hero-figure is one of Louise Dean’s favourite forms.
+It’s a ‘bystander’ narrative, often first-person, concerning a mysterious acquaintance, replete with puzzled admiration, with rumours as clues on the trail of charisma.
+It’s a paeon to the allure of ‘personality’.

 The Good Soldier (1915) is narrated by John Dowell, half of one of the couples whose dissolving relationships form the subject of the novel.
 Dowell tells the story of those dissolutions and the deaths of three characters and the madness of a fourth, in a rambling, non-chronological fashion.

-The End of the Affair (1951) is a first-person narrative, explicit from the outset that this is a love/hate story.
+The End of the Affair (1951) is a first-person narrative.
+It is explicit from the outset that this is a love/hate story.
 The narrator is in love with Catherine, but she eludes him.
 She is married, and it’s the Second World War, but she is also unworldly and develops mystical beliefs and sincere devotions to which her cynical, burnt-out lover, Bendrix, is immune.

 Often these novels begin with suggestions of the hero or heroine’s charmed existence.

-If a novel is a moral journey, then the novel does not quite belong to the rumoured hero or heroine, for they are beyond the realm of life’s edious lessons, the humbling that awaits the rest of us, and they ‘disappear’ or die before they get old.
+If a novel is a moral journey, then the novel does not quite belong to the rumoured hero or heroine.
+They are beyond the realm of life’s tedious lessons, the humbling that awaits the rest of us, and they ‘disappear’ or die before they get old.

 The real subject of the novel is the narrator, and their flaw, the willingness to suspend one’s own journey and be entertained as a way of treading water.
 The plot of the novel implicates them as the guilty party in the sense we of the modern age are all guilty of ‘watching’.